tortvana123/Procedually-Generated-Text-Based-Adventure-Engine/README.md

 ### In Progress:
 * Implement the "rooms" system.
   * Basic room naming and descriptions. **_✓_**
+  * Moving between rooms
+  * Add dynamic room properties, with it adding things to do in a room.
 ### Future:
 * Implement a door key system and a inventory for keys. (a keyring?)
 * Implement character stats.